-I’ve practiced yoga for over a decade now, and it has not always been easy.
+I’ve practiced yoga for over 15 years now, and it has not always been easy.
 When I show up to a yoga class, I’ve almost always been the biggest person in the room.
 I’ve seen and heard it all – from people who didn’t want to roll their mat out next to the fat lady to teachers who shamed or singled me out for my size.

 I decided in 2010 that I wanted to take my yoga practice deeper, and so I began yoga teacher training with the wonderful and wise Anna Pittman of The Breathing Space.
 A few months in, I decided that I wanted to share my yoga with the world.
-That I wanted to help others who were in non-conforming bodies – fat bodies, old bodies, stiff bodies, or just bodies that get ignored by the yoga world – to make yoga work for them.
+That I wanted to help others who were in bodies that don’t fit the dominant identity in western yoga – fat bodies, old bodies, stiff bodies, or just bodies that get ignored by the yoga world – to make yoga work for them.

 I got tired of the diet culture rat race, of losing and gaining weight over and over again, and so I quit dieting when I turned 30.
 Now I practice a Health At Every Size approach to wellness, focusing on joyful movement, intuitive eating, and self-care.

-I started teaching in 2011, and my goal in teaching and in this blog is to share tips, tricks, and modifications to make yoga asana work for your unique body.
-I want to help make yoga work for you.
+I started teaching in 2010, and my goal in teaching and in this blog is to share tips, tricks, and modifications to make yoga work for your unique body.
 Your body deserves no less!
 Forget squishing yourself into a pose to try to look like a picture in a yoga magazine or the teacher that stands in front of you in the yoga class.

-In my teaching, I emphasize safe alignment and mindful transitions, and help you give yourself permission to honor the body you bring to the mat today, while also being empowered to learn about the body’s intelligence and power.
-I infuse my classes with the foundational principles of inclusivity, agency, consent, body positivity, and self-acceptance.
+In my teaching, I emphasize personalized, adaptive practice and mindful transitions, and help you give yourself permission to honor the body you bring to the mat today, while also being empowered to learn about the body’s intelligence and power.
+I infuse my workshops and retreats with the foundational principles of equity, agency, consent, body sovereignty, and radical compassion.

 And while I take safety, consent, and respect very seriously, I also can’t help but be ME – big, loud, tattooed, silly, weird me.
 I like to have fun and show you that moving your body doesn’t have to be a chore.
 It can be full of laughter and joy and personality, too.